-Certainly it would be hot, and dry, so no rain or water marks would be needed.
-The constant exposure to sun would mean a lot of fading.
-And the constant wear of sand- it gets everywhere- would really take a toll on paint, metal, everything.
-Adding to the brutal effects of sand would be the sandstorms, and a 60 foot tall mobile suit can’t always hide indoors when a sandstorm blows through.
+Certainly it would be hot and dry, so no rain or water marks would be needed.
+The continual exposure to sun would mean a lot of fading.
+And the constant presence of sand – it gets everywhere – would really take a toll on paint, metal, etc. Adding to these brutal conditions would be the sandstorms, and a 60 foot tall mobile suit can’t always hide indoors when a sandstorm blows through.

 Another example is my MG GM Sniper II Gunpla.
-While I decided to go with (mostly) cannon colors, having never seen the actual anime series it was featured in, I went with a my own invention for the scenario.
+While I decided to go with (mostly) cannon colors for the armor, I opted for my own invented scenario to drive the weathering.
 I pictured it operating in a suburban/rural border area, perhaps just outside of a major city.
-Forests, lakes, and the occassional swamp would make up the landscape, and the climate would have been reasonably rainy.
+Forests, lakes, and the occasional swamp would make up the landscape, and the climate would have been reasonably rainy.

 Those factors, in turn, drove the decision of weathering techniques.
-While it too would feature chipping, constant exposure to the sun, and no sandstorms, reduced the amount of overall chipping and fading needed as compared to the Guncannon.
+While it too would feature chipping, the lack of extreme sun and sand reduced the amount of overall chipping and fading needed as compared to the Guncannon.
 However, operating in a wetter climate meant rain streaks, damp mornings, and mud.
 Lots of streaking!

 And as with the Guncannon, the imagined scenario dictated how the model would have been affected by the climate, and thus that informed the decision I made about the weathering tools and techniques to be used.

 Another aspect to consider are common factors in any scifi combat vehicle build.
-Despite being imaginary, in their world they’re machines of combat that move about rapidly, accelerating quickly, decelerating suddenly, pounding into the ground while running or falling, and impacting other mobile suits or objects.
-No matter what scenario you place your model in, that overarching “meta narrative” is always present.
+Despite being imaginary, in their world they’re machines of combat.
+They move about rapidly, accelerate quickly, decelerate suddenly, pound into the ground while running or driving, and impact with other vehicles or objects.
+No matter what scenario you place your model in, that overarching narrative is always present.

-So there can be a “default” set of weathering that takes place on any mobile suit, and the degree to which its presence is made known can be determined by the age of the suit, and how much it has been used.
+So there can be a “default” set of weathering that takes place on any scifi model, and the degree to which its presence is made known can be determined by the age of the vehicle, and how much it has been used.

-Which is all factored into a story for your Gunpla.
+Which is all factored into a story for your model.

 Of course, there may be times when the core of the weathering is driven by a new technique or product you may want to try out.
 Even in these situations, however, a story can be developed that helps “fill in the gaps” that a particular technique or product may not determine.
-For example, suppose you wanted to learn to apply a product designed to simulate extreme mud effects.
+Suppose you wanted to learn to apply a product designed to simulate extreme mud effects.
 How would it look?
-For a mobile suit to be in mud generally means a wet, swampy area.
+For example, imagine a mobile suit in a wet, swampy area.
 Perhaps it has mildew growing on it.
 How would it look if a 60 foot mobile suit fell over in the mud?
 How high would the mud splash?
 What would cling to the suit after it stood back up?
 How long after the event is the model depicted – should the mud be wet or dry?

-Even though the core of the focus is learning to apply a product that simulates mud, using imagination to complete the story gives a cohesive focus to the model build, and helps the Gunplartist 🙂 apply the appropriate techniques.
+Even though the core of the focus is learning to apply a product that simulates mud, using imagination to complete the story gives a cohesive focus to the model build, and helps the artist apply the appropriate techniques.